 - Endoscopic retrograde cholangiopancreatography (ERCP)

-- Biopsy —a sample of bile duct cells is removed and examined under a microscope
+- Biopsy —a sample of bile duct cells is removed and tested

-- Perihilar bile duct cancer—may include the removal of part of the liver, bile duct, and gall bladder
+- For perihilar bile duct cancer—part of the liver, bile duct, and gall bladder may be removed

-- Intrahepatic bile duct cancer—may include the removal of part of the liver or an entire lobe
+- For intrahepatic bile duct cancer—part of the liver or an entire lobe may be removed

-- Distal bile duct cancer—may include the removal of part of the pancreas and small intestine
+- For distal bile duct cancer—part of the pancreas and small intestine may be removed

 American Cancer Society https://www.cancer.org